MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-cloud-on-azure-content.md

 ### Workflow

-In this example scenario, deployment of SWIFT Alliance Cloud in Azure involves using two Azure subscriptions.
+In this example scenario, deployment of SWIFT Alliance Cloud on Azure involves using two Azure subscriptions.
 The two-subscription design separates resources based on the primary responsibility for each resource:

 * SWIFT customers are primarily responsible for supplying the resources for the SIL in one Azure subscription.
 * In a second Azure subscription, SWIFT provides the virtual firewall, Juniper vSRX.
 This component is part of the solution for managed connectivity of Alliance Connect Virtual.

 In this context, SWIFT configures the Juniper vSRX and establishes the VPN tunnel from the Juniper vSRX to SWIFT.
 Customers have no access or visibility into the Juniper vSRX configuration or operation, but customers do have visibility and operational responsibility for the underlying Azure infrastructure resources.
 High availability is enabled because the vSRX components depicted in the preceding diagram are deployed redundantly in two Azure availability zones.
 Additionally, HA-VM 1 and HA-VM 2 monitor and maintain the route tables to provide higher resiliency and improve the availability of the solution.

 The connection between SWIFTNet and these customer-specific networking components can use the dedicated Azure ExpressRoute connection or the internet.
 SWIFT offers three connectivity options: Bronze, Silver, and Gold.
-Customers can choose the option best suited to message-traffic volumes and the required level of resilience.
+You can choose the option best suited to message-traffic volumes and the required level of resilience.
 For more information about these options, see [Alliance Connect: Bronze, Silver and Gold packages](https://www.swift.com/our-solutions/interfaces-and-integration/alliance-connect/alliance-connect-bronze-silver-and-gold-packages).

 The footprint of SWIFT Alliance Cloud is based on a single tenant.
 To increase resiliency and availability, each customer deploys a second replicated configuration, in standby mode, in a different Azure region.
 For each customer, there's an instance of the SIL and Alliance Connect Virtual.